emsesp/EMS-ESP32/README.md

 ### Which thermostats are supported?

 I am still working on adding more support to known thermostats.
 Any contributions here are welcome.
-The know types are listed in `ems_devices.h`.
+The know types are listed in `ems_devices.h` and include

-- RC20 and RC30 are fully supported
+- RC20 and RC30, both are fully supported
-- RC35 only supports the 1st heating circuit (HC1)
+- RC35 with support for the 1st heating circuit (HC1)
-- TC100/TC200/Easy has only support for reading the temperatures.
-There seems to be no way to set settings using EMS bus messages.
-One option is to send XMPP messages but a client is needed.
+- TC100/TC200/Easy but only with support for reading the temperatures.
+There seems to be no way to set settings using EMS bus messages that I know of.
+One option is to send XMPP messages but a special server is needed and out of scope for this project.

 ### Customizing The Code